notrustverify/tipALPH/README.md

 These are defined in the _package.json_ file.

+## How to test

+Before running the test suite, you need to have a fullnode on the devnet accessible to `http://127.0.0.1:22973`.
+The easiest way to do it is to start a docker container before running the test suite.
+This can be simply archived by running: `docker compose --profile test up -d` and waiting some seconds.

+Tests can be run using `npm run test`.

+To add coverage, edit the `jest.config.cjs` file and set `collectCoverage` to `true`;

+### Alephium side

+We wrote some code to test the alephium client that our bot uses, to ensure that we correctly use it.

+### Telegram side

+It seems to be really complicated to test Telegram bots (integration tests, by sending Telegram messages).
+If you know how to do it, please reach out to us or do a PR!

 ## Building the docker container

 We provide a Dockerfile to build the container.
 The easiest way to build a new image is by running the `npm run package` commands, which takes care of settings the appropriate tags for you.

 To create a docker container from the freshly built image, we recommend using the provided docker-compose.yml file with the required configuration.
-Once you provided the required [dependencies](#dependencies), simply do a `docker compose up` to spin a new container.
+Once you provided the required [dependencies](#dependencies), simply do a `docker compose --profile tipalph up` to spin a new container.

 ## License